Kunj-Sharma03/API-MONITORING-V2/README.md

 2. Set environment variables
 3. Deploy with automatic builds
 4. Configure custom domain (optional but recommended)

+### CI/CD (GitHub Actions)
+- Lint, security audit, and build for both apps (see `.github/workflows/ci.yml`).
+- Optional advanced pipeline with Docker build/push and staged deploys (see `.github/workflows/ci-cd.yml`).
+- The pipeline runs on pushes/PRs to main branches and performs a healthcheck against `/health`.

 ### Frontend (Vercel)
 1. Import project from GitHub